DisasterAssistance.gov

 - U.S. Department of Veterans Affairs

-By completing an anonymous questionnaire, you can find out whether you qualify for various disaster assistance programs.
-Grants and low-interest loans may be available for homeowners, renters, business owners, veterans, and retirees to help cover losses and repairs.
+By completing a questionnaire, you can find out whether you qualify for various disaster assistance programs.
+Depending on your situation, grants and low-interest loans may be available for homeowners, renters, business owners, veterans, retirees, and individuals with disabilities to help cover losses, temporary housing, and repairs.

-To be eligible for relief, you typically must live in a presidentially declared disaster area.
-California received a presidential disaster declaration on January 8, 2025, allowing FEMA to provide recovery assistance to Los Angeles County residents affected by the wildfires.
-This assistance may include funding for temporary housing, personal property replacement, and home repairs.
-The California Governor’s Office of Emergency Services (CalOES) is working with FEMA to distribute financial and technical aid.
+To be eligible for most federal disaster relief, you typically must live in a presidentially declared disaster area.
+For example, California received a presidential disaster declaration on January 8, 2025, allowing FEMA to provide disaster assistance to Los Angeles County residents affected by wildfires.
+This assistance may include funding for temporary housing, personal property replacement, and essential home repairs.

 SBA Disaster Assistance

-The SBA’s webpage also offers relief programs for small business owners, homeowners, renters, and nonprofits affected by disasters.
+The SBA’s disaster assistance programs are a major source of recovery funding and are not limited to traditional small businesses.
+The SBA’s website offers relief programs for small business owners, homeowners, renters, and nonprofit organizations affected by disasters.
 Available programs include:

 - SBA Disaster Loans: Low-interest loans for businesses, homeowners, renters, and private nonprofit organizations in declared disaster areas.
-These loans cover losses not paid for by insurance or FEMA and can also help businesses meet operating expenses.
+These loans can help cover physical damage and other losses not fully compensated by insurance or FEMA grants.
+Businesses may also use these loans to help meet ongoing operating expenses.

-- Economic Injury Disaster Loans (EIDL): Available to small businesses, private nonprofits, and small agricultural cooperatives, these loans help cover ordinary operating expenses when a disaster causes substantial economic injury.
-However, they cannot be used to pay off existing debt, repair physical damage, or make capital investments.
+- Economic Injury Disaster Loans (EIDL): Available to small businesses, private nonprofits, and small agricultural cooperatives, these loans help cover ordinary and necessary operating expenses when a disaster causes substantial economic injury.
+EIDL funds cannot be used to repair physical damage, replace lost property, pay off existing debt, or make capital improvements.

-If you're interested in assisting with wildfire recovery, SBA.gov provides guidance on registering as a federal contractor.
-Contractors who meet federal procurement regulations may qualify for additional loans and grants while supporting local recovery efforts.
+If you're interested in assisting with disaster recovery efforts, SBA.gov provides guidance on registering as a federal contractor.
+Contractors who meet federal procurement requirements may qualify for government contracts and financing opportunities while supporting local rebuilding efforts.

 Other Recovery Resources